 4.1.2 Use of at least two units for control of cargo pressure and temperature, capable of operating in every ship's mode, shall be provided onboard the ship.
-The capacity of each system for control of cargo pressure and temperature shall correspond to the maximum possible intensity of cargo vaporization from
+The capacity of each system for control of cargo pressure and temperature shall correspond to the maximum possible intensity of cargo vaporization from all LNG tanks during the normal ship's operation at the maximum design ambient temperature stated in 4.1.3, and the pressure in cargo tank not exceeding MARVS.

-- 4.1.3 The systems required by 4.1.1 shall be constructed, fitted and tested upon approval of the Register.
+4.1.3 The systems required by 4.1.1 shall be constructed, fitted and tested upon approval of the Register.
 Materials used in their construction shall be suitable for use with the cargoes to be carried.
 For normal service, the upper ambient design temperature shall be 32 °C for sea and 45 °C for air.
-For service in particularly hot or cold zones, these design temperatures may be increased or decreased, upon agreement with the Register. - 4.1.4 For certain highly hazardous cargoes specified in Part X "Special Requirements", the cargo tanks shall be capable of withstanding the full vapour pressure of the cargo under conditions of the upper ambient design temperatures, irrespective of any system provided for dealing with boil-off gas.
+For service in particularly hot or cold zones, these design temperatures may be increased or decreased, upon agreement with the Register.

+4.1.4 For certain highly hazardous cargoes specified in Part X "Special Requirements", the cargo tanks shall be capable of withstanding the full vapour pressure of the cargo under conditions of the upper ambient design temperatures, irrespective of any system provided for dealing with boil-off gas.